magentabusiness/magentabusiness.github.io/docs/user-guide/two-factor-authentication.md

 assignees:
 - ashvayka
 title: Two-factor authentication
-description: Two-factor authentication using ThingsBoard
+description: Two-factor authentication using IoT Hub

 two-factor-authentication-password-and-authentication:
     0:
         image: /images/user-guide/two-factor-authentication/two-factor-authentication-password-and-authentication-1-ce.png
-        title: 'Log in to ThingsBoard with basic credentials.
+        title: 'Log in to IoT Hub with basic credentials.
 In the upper right corner, click on the three dots icon.
 In the dropdown menu, proceed with "Account";'
     1:
         image: /images/user-guide/two-factor-authentication/two-factor-authentication-password-and-authentication-2-ce.png
         title: 'Navigate to the "Security" tab.
 Activate the convenient verification method.
 One can activate multiple providers.
 Save changes.'